 Use source documents to identify business transactions, such as receipts and invoices.
 Save these kinds of financial documents to support your records.
-As you identify business transactions, decide which account they fall under.
+As you identify business transactions, decide which type of account they fall under.

-2. Record transactions in your journal
+2. Record transactions as journal entries

-The journal is where you initially record business transactions.
+Your journal is where you initially record business transactions.
 It is a running list of financial activities, like a checkbook.
 Track transactions in your journal chronologically as they happen.

 3. Post entries to the general ledger

-4. Unadjusted trial balance
+4. Prepare an unadjusted trial balance

 For example, you earned interest on a bank account balance.
 You have not recorded the interest in your books, but it appears on your bank statement.
 Use an adjusted entry to recognize the interest in your books.